Procedures for medicine in school – November 2021

 There is specific guidance from the Department for Children, Schools and Families on procedures for having medication in School, outlined below for your information.
 If bringing medication into School, please follow the procedure below:

 - There is no legal duty that requires the school to administer medicines.
-At all times we would prefer and welcome parents/guardians to come to school to administer such medicine themselves.
-However, we understand this is not always possible; therefore, we will assist wherever we can as long as the correct procedure is followed.
+At all times we would prefer and welcome parents/guardians to come to school to administer such medicine themselves; currently safety precautions for COVID 19 must be followed.
+However, we understand this is not always possible; therefore, we will assist wherever we can if the correct procedure is followed.

-- No non-prescription medicine, lozenges or cream should not be sent into school whatever the circumstances.
+- Non-prescription medicine, lozenges or cream should not be sent into school whatever the circumstances.
 Staff are not permitted to administer non-prescribed medicine at any time.

 *Please note we will only administer medicine (at lunchtime) that has been prescribed to be taken 4 times per day, a dosage to be taken 3 x per day should be administered at home.

 - Unidentified medicine cannot be accepted into school.

 - Parents will be asked to complete a Medicine Form held in the main school office and sign their consent that a member of staff may administer it.

 - We would also ask you to advise the class teacher so that they may remind the pupil to go to the office at the appropriate time.

 - The medicine container should be collected by an adult from the main school office at the end of the day.

 - If a pupil has a regular medical requirement which necessitates medicine being kept in school, this should be discussed with Nikki Upton, our Family Liaison Officer (FLO) who holds a Level 2 qualification for The Management of Medication in Educational or Childcare Settings.
 A protocol will be drawn up in consultation with the pupil’s parent/guardian.
 All staff concerned will be made aware and given appropriate training where necessary.